franleplant/nosleepjavascript-blog/content/blog/gatbsy-typescript/index.md

 }
 ```

-but the pages that make the query might generate different variantes of this type.
+But the pages that make the query might generate different variants of this type.
 Sometime shaving
-some fields off sometimes others and in particular the profilepicture filed whihc maps to an image
+some fields off sometimes others and in particular the `profilepicture` filed which maps to an image
 might be altered in several ways like asking for a sharp image fluid.

-IN that case this type wont be useful at all.
+In that case this type wont be useful at all.
-INstead what I have done is to manually write a concrete `IAuthor` type
+Instead what I have done is to manually write a concrete `IAuthor` type
 that I defined which is very similar to this but only has the "domain" attributes I need

 ```typescript